GoodAI/goodai-ltm/README.md

     mem.add_text("Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore\n", metadata={'title': 'My document', 'tags': ['latin']})

-Internally, the memory concatenates text stored using add_text with any text previously sent to the memory.
+The memory concatenates text stored using `add_text` with any text previously sent to the memory, but you can call `add_separator` to ensure that new text is not added to previously created chunks.

 To retrieve a list of passages associated with a query, call the `retrieve` method:

     r_memories = mem.retrieve(query='dolorem eum fugiat quo voluptas nulla pariatur?', k=3)

-The `retrieve` method returns a list of objects of type `RetrievedMemory`, containing the following properties:
+The `retrieve` method returns a list of objects of type `RetrievedMemory`, in descending order of relevance.
+Each retrieved memory has the following properties:

 * `passage`: The text of the memory.
 This corresponds to text found in a matching chunk, but it may be expanded using text from adjacent chunks.
 * `timestamp`: The time (seconds since Epoch by default) when the retrieved chunk was created.
 * `distance`: Calculated distance between the query and the chunk passage.
+* `relevance`: A number between 0 and 1 representing the relevance of the retrieved memory.
 * `confidence`: If a query-passage matching model is available, this is the probability assigned by the model.
 * `metadata`: Metadata associated with the retrieved text, if any.